vProto/DS_Projects/1. Airbnb Data Analysis/README.md

 # Project: Exploratory Data Analysis of the Airbnb market in Chania

 Welcome to the Exploratory Data Analysis of the Airbnb market in Chania.
-The goal of the project is to help hosts better understand the local market by answering the questions below:
+This project is aimed at Airbnb hosts to help them understand the local market in Chania.
+As an Airbnb host in Chania, Crete, I was always astonished by the increase in Airbnb rentals on my island.
+Below is my data analysis explanation to help understand how that market has evolved and what matters the most now.

+Let’s take a look at the following questions:
 - What are the different types of properties in Chania?
-Do they vary by neighborhood?
+Do they vary by neighbourhood?
 - Which cities are rated highly by guests?
 - What is the distribution of prices by neighbourhood?
 - What are the characteristics of the listing which sell at the highest price?
 - Factors that are correlated the most with Airbnb superhosts

 # Files in the Repository: